 There is a movie 28 days later.
 It shows the world after virus outbreak where only a few people survived.
 This is its digital equivalent.
 All is lost, and you need to recover.

-What is minimal service level you need to restore to keep your business running?
+What is the minimal service level you need to restore to keep your business running?

 What should be up and running a day after?